 The treatment may be hot water, chemical, or biological, depending on the pathogen involved.
 Treatment is applied under controlled conditions, in a commonly recognized fashion, at the manufacturer’s recommended rate.

 Some of our seed packages are labeled "DO NOT USE SEED FOR FOOD, FEED OR OIL".
-The seed itself is not edible, however vegetables and fruit grown from treated seed are suitable for eating.
+The seed itself is not edible, however vegetables and fruit grown from treated seed are most certainly safe and suitable for eating.
 In fact, many commercial growers use treated seed in their vegetable and fruit production since it improves the performance of the seed and seedling.
 Much of the non-organic produce in grocery stores and farmers' markets is grown using treated seed.

 Insect Guard treated corn seed is treated with Cruiser, a protectant with numerous benefits.